Skip to content

 Along the way, they learned not just where – but how – to look for fixes.

 "One of our big savers was identifying leaks in our compressed air systems," says Drew.
 "In our first run-through, we didn't identify many leaks and thought we were actually doing a really good job preventing them.
 Then we purchased an air detection unit and retested, finding about 76 different spots where there were minor leaks.
-They weren't large enough to actually feel or see, but those little things really add up."
+They weren't large enough to actually feel or see, but those little things really add up. "

-All those kilowatt-hours saved under year two of the SEM program would be enough to power up to 90 electric vehicles for a year, or to deliver a year's worth of heating and cooling in 30 B.C. homes equipped with electric heat pumps.
+All those kilowatt-hours saved under year 2 of the SEM program would be enough to power up to 90 electric vehicles for a year, or to deliver a year's worth of heating and cooling in 30 B.C. homes equipped with electric heat pumps.

 And that's just the start.

 BC Hydro has encouraged Vitalus to explore efficiency and potential decarbonization measures in as much equipment as possible in the new plant.
 The new facility will be utilizing centrally located LED lighting, air compressors, ammonia refrigeration, boilers, heating and cooling, and variable frequency drives.
-But in a few cases, current technology lags behind the company's ambitions.

 "The food industry is a great industry to be in, and it's more advanced than people realize," says Drew.
 "I think that we're all working hard with companies like BC Hydro to make sure we're doing what's best for the environment.
 And I think we're very fortunate to have BC Hydro as a partner.
 They're very forward thinking and put a lot of effort into working with industrial partners like us."